trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 For the pre-authorized code flow, you need to determine whether the issuer requires a PIN or not.
-To do this, first get the `PreAuthorizedCodeGrantParams` object by calling the `preAuthorizedCodeGrantParams` method on your `IssuerCapabilities` object.
+To do this, first get the `PreAuthorizedCodeGrantParams` object by calling the `preAuthorizedCodeGrantParams` method on your `Capabilities` object.
 Then, use the `pinRequired` method to determine whether a PIN is needed or not.
 Once you know this, you're ready to [request credentials](#request-credential).

 #### Authorization Code Flow